ralph7777/Airbnb-_House_Recommender/README.md

 Add more systemetic regression analysis (more model and parameter analysis), to determine the best model for rating prediction.<br />

+Do 80-20 splitting analysis so that the accuray of predicting model can be evaluated.<br />

 -------
 2018/5/22 Ralph